 2012.
 Our Anniversary Year!
 This year we held 10 international summer projects for building and reconstructing trails!

-For 10 years (from 2003 to 2012) we held 180 international summer trail-building projects in different areas of the Irkutsk region and the Republic of Buryatia, attended by more than 4,500 volunteers.
+Over 14 years (2003-2016) we have conducted 224 international summer projects, constructing and maintaining trails in various territories of the Irkutsk region and the Republic of Buryatia, with the support of more than 5200 volunteers.

 Many paths have crossed, many stories have been told, and this is just the beginning...